 1. (10-14) God sends barrenness and bereavement.

 a.
-Like grapes in the wilderness . . . as the firstfruits on the fig tree: God fondly remembers the days when Israel was faithful and fruitful unto Him.
+Like grapes in the wilderness… as the firstfruits on the fig tree: God fondly remembered the days when Israel was faithful and fruitful unto Him.
 Grapes in the wilderness and the firstfruits on the fig tree are unexpected blessings.
 There was a time when Israel was something special to God, as if one found luscious grapes in the wilderness.

 i.
 “While they were faithful, they were as acceptable to me as ripe grapes would be to a thirsty traveler in the desert.”
 (Clarke)

 c.
-They became an abomination like the thing they loved: Israel loved their disgraceful idols, and they have become like them.
-We will become like the god we love and serve, whether it is the Lord or like an abomination.
+They became an abomination like the thing they loved: Israel loved their disgraceful idols, and they had become like them.
+We will become like the god we love and serve, whether it is the LORD or like an abomination.

 d.
 No birth, no pregnancy, and no conception: In contrast to their past fruitfulness, now Israel will experience barrenness and bereavement (I will be bereave them to the last man), given to them by the God they rejected.

 e.
-Give them, O Lord – What will You give?
-The idea is that Hosea began an angry prayer against the people (“Give them, O Lord”), then he stopped because he checked his heart and didn’t know what to pray (“What will you give?”).
+Give them, O LORD – What will You give?
+The idea is that Hosea began an angry prayer against the people (“Give them, O LORD”), then he stopped because he checked his heart and didn’t know what to pray (“What will you give?”).
 In the end, he asked for a miscarrying womb and dry breasts.
 Really, Hosea prayed for mercy.
-Knowing the coming judgment, he prayed “Lord, give them few children so those children will not have to face the horrors of Your coming judgment.”
+Knowing the coming judgment, he prayed “LORD, give them few children so those children will not have to face the horrors of Your coming judgment.”

 i.
-Sometimes those who see themselves – perhaps accurately – as more spiritual and closer to God than others in a church or group get angry and frustrated with those who don’t seem to have hearts burning for the Lord.
+Sometimes those who see themselves – perhaps accurately – as more spiritual and closer to God than others in a church or group get angry and frustrated with those who don’t seem to have hearts burning for the LORD.
 Their frustration is understandable but the pause in Hosea’s prayer should give them pause.
 It is a good thing to long for revival and spiritual passion among God’s people, but if that makes us proud, angry, or bitter against others then Satan has won a great victory.

 2. (15-17) God sends dryness and wandering upon Israel.

 a.
 All their wickedness is in Gilgal, for there I hated them: As mentioned before in Hosea 4:15, God despised the city of Gilgal as a center of idolatry in Israel.
 At one time, Gilgal was a place where prophets were trained under Elijah and Elisha (2 Kings 2:1; 4:38).
 But in Hosea’s day it had become a center of false worship (Hosea 4:15, 12:11; Amos 4:4, 5:5).

 b.
 I will drive them from My house: In this sense, exile was the perfect punishment for Israel.
-They had disgraced God’s house, His land, so He would “evict” them.
+They had disgraced God’s house, His land, so He would “evict” them from His house.

 c.
-They shall bear no fruit . . .
-I would kill the beloved fruit of their womb: One of the major reasons Israel went after idols like Baal and Ashtoreth was because those gods were thought to bring fertility and fruitfulness.
-God reminds Israel that He is really the Lord over the womb, and that He will turn their fruitfulness into barrenness.
+They shall bear no fruit… I would kill the beloved fruit of their womb: One of the major reasons Israel went after idols like Baal and Ashtoreth was because those gods were thought to bring fertility and fruitfulness.
+God reminds Israel that He is really the LORD over the womb, and that He will turn their fruitfulness into barrenness.

 d.
-My God will cast them away, because they did not obey Him: This is exactly what the Lord promised under the terms of the Old Covenant (Deuteronomy 30:24-28).
+My God will cast them away, because they did not obey Him: This is exactly what the LORD promised under the terms of the Old Covenant (Deuteronomy 30:24-28).
 Thankfully, we can come to God by faith in a new and better covenant, where He promises to remember our sins no more (Hebrews 8:12, 10:16-17).

 ©2018 David Guzik – No distribution beyond personal use without permission